-According to the University of Illinois, an ankle sprain is one of the most common causes of ankle pain — making up 85 percent of all ankle injuries.
-(UL) A sprain occurs when your ligaments—the tissues that connect bones—tear or stretch.
+According to the National University of Health Sciences (NUHS), an ankle sprain is one of the most common causes of ankle pain — making up 85 percent of all ankle injuries.
+A sprain occurs when your ligaments (the tissues that connect bones) tear or get overstretched.

 - nerve damage or injury, such as sciatica